ftrackhq/integrations/doc/tutorial/open.rst

-We are not going into detail what the ``scene_open`` function does, but it tries to locate a previous published snapshot and if not found - a new one is copied from a template and saved to temp folder and opened.
+We are not going into detail what the ``scene_open`` function does, but it tries to locate a previous published snapshot and if not found - a new one is copied from a template and saved to the temp folder and opened.

 Finally, to have this run during Maya startup, we add it to ``userSetup.py``: